Trier (electoral district)

 Trier is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
-Under the current constituency numbering system, it is designated as constituency 203.
+Under the current constituency numbering system, it is designated as constituency 202.
 It is located in western Rhineland-Palatinate, comprising the city of Trier and the district of Trier-Saarburg.

 Trier was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Verena Hubertz of the Social Democratic Party (SPD).
+Whilst the Christian Democratic Union won the plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 30.4%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Trier is located in western Rhineland-Palatinate.
 As of the 2021 federal election, it comprises the independent city of Trier and the district of Trier-Saarburg.

 History

 Trier was created in 1949.
 In the 1949 election, it was Rhineland-Palatinate constituency 7 in the numbering system.
 In the 1953 through 1976 elections, it was number 154.
 In the 1980 through 1998 elections, it was number 152.
 In the 2002 election, it was number 206.
 In the 2005 election, it was number 205.
 In the 2009 and 2013 elections, it was number 204.
-Since the 2017 election, it has been number 203.
+In the 2017 and 2021 elections, it was number 203.
+From the 2025 election, it has been number 202.

 Originally, the constituency comprised the city of Trier, and the districts of Landkreis Trier and Saarburg.
 It acquired its current borders in the 1972 election.